 AirPod Features That Work on Android

-Out of the box, AirPods functionality on Android is quite limited, but the double tap feature works.
-When you double tap on one of the AirPods, it will play or pause the music.
-If you've customized your AirPods using an iOS device, next track and previous track gestures will also work, but Siri won't, nor will "Hey Siri" on AirPods 2 as that requires an Apple device.
+Out of the box, AirPods functionality on Android is quite limited, but the double tap or press feature works.
+When you double tap on one of the AirPods (or press on the Force Sensor on the stem with AirPods 3), it will play or pause the music.
+If you've customized your AirPods using an iOS device, next track and previous track gestures will also work, but Siri won't, nor will "Hey Siri" on AirPods 2 or AirPods 3 as that requires an Apple device.

 One additional benefit to AirPods on Android -- Bluetooth connectivity distance.
 AirPods generally have a much longer Bluetooth range than other Bluetooth-enabled headphones, and this is true on both Android and iOS.

 AirPods lose the rest of their unique functionality on Android, but there are a few Android apps that are designed to restore some of it, adding to what you can do with AirPods on Android.

 AirBattery - AirBattery adds a feature that lets you see the charge level of your AirPods.
 It includes battery levels for the left AirPod, right AirPod, and charging case, much like the battery interface on iOS devices.
 It also has an experimental ear detection feature when used with Spotify, which can pause music when you remove an AirPod.